FRACerqueira/RingBufferPlus/docs/aliasname.md

 [**Apis**](index.md#apis)

 ## Documentation
-Set the alias for the Ringbuffer instance.
+Set the alias for the Ringbuffer instance.</br>
 When not defined, the alias is set to "Ring Buffer.[type name <T>]".

 ### Methods